Experimental relativistic zero-knowledge proofs

-\textit{Implementation.---} For the realisation of this zero-knowledge protocol, we used two verifier-prover pairs and we implemented the protocol from Ref.~\cite{CMS+19}, recalled in Methods~\ref{app:protocol}.
-The critical part dwells on the speed of the answer on the provers' side; therefore they were operated on field-programmable gate-arrays (FPGA) to reduce the communication latency, speed up the computation, and improve its time reliability.
+\textit{Implementation.---} Our protocol features two separated verifier-prover pairs.
+For its implementation, the critical aspect dwells on the speed of the answer on the provers' side; therefore they were operated on field-programmable gate-arrays (FPGA) to reduce the communication latency, speed up the computation, and improve its time reliability.
 On the verifiers' side, FPGAs were also used for communication, together with standard computers for global monitoring and checking of the answers; see Methods~\ref{app:hardware} for details of the hardware, which builds upon techniques developed for the implementation of bit commitment~\cite{VMH+16}.

 As the protocol involves a significant number of rounds and requires the provers to share in advance some randomness, this resource must be used sparingly.
 For instance, it is easy to see that, starting from a shared three-colouring, storing a single permutation of three elements is enough to draw a random three-colouring in each round.
 Regarding the remaining shared randomness needed in the protocol, it requires at first sight one random trit per vertex and per round, which is not affordable.
 On second thought only four (two per prover) may suffice but for this the provers should know which question their partner was asked, i.e., which trits were ``consumed'', which is not possible.
 Drawing a connection with error-correcting codes~\cite{LLH+14,TV09} we could nonetheless overcome this difficulty; see Methods~\ref{app:randomness}.